Connect privately on your Android

 Customer support: The best VPNs have customer support standing by in case anything goes wrong.

 Features: Keep in mind what’s uniquely important to you, and be sure the VPN you choose is compatible with what you need.
 For instance, some VPNs don’t allow you to use BitTorrent, while others do.
 Some VPN download allowances are limited to a certain number, while others are not.
-Some offer ad-blocking, firewalls, kill switches, simultaneous connections, or the ability to change your server location at-will.
+Some offer ad-blocking, firewalls, kill switches, simultaneous connections, or the ability to change your IP address and server location at will.
 Find what works best with your online lifestyle.

 Free trial: Many VPNs offer free trials, and it’s a good idea to try them out first.
 Test the ease of use and the performance of the VPN before you decide whether you want to purchase it.